 The impact of the pandemic on deaths has been very strongly related to age and co-morbidity.
 The proportions of people with one, two or more co-morbidities is highly related to age.
 The discussion in the previous section highlighted striking differences between countries in age-related P-scores.
 Publication of P-scores for different age groups in a standard format should therefore be a high priority for international comparability, and HMD is a good source for such data.
 The evidence is that Covid-19 death rates are substantially higher for men than for women, and how this gender issue varies across countries and over time remains to be explored.

 Another important source of variation across countries has been in the incidence of Covid-19 deaths in care homes.
 Countries undoubtedly differ in the proportion of older citizens resident in care homes.
 It would be highly desirable to develop an international standard frame to define what constitutes a care home, perhaps by the size-distribution of the number of residents.
 Then, comparisons of excess mortality in care homes would be possible.
-At present, there are only very limited comparable data on deaths attributed to Covid-19 that occurred in care homes, see Table 4 for a UK comparison.
+At present, there are limited internationally comparable data on deaths attributed to Covid-19 that occurred in care homes, see Table 4 for a UK comparison, but almost none on excess deaths of those in care homes or normally resident there.

 Within countries such as the UK, there have now been several studies comparing the incidence of deaths attributed to Covid-19 by local measures of economic deprivation, occupation and ethnicity.
 It would highly desirable for parallel studies of excess deaths to be carried out.
-International comparability is harder in these dimensions given difficulties in standardising categories in measures of deprivation, occupational classification (often not recorded on death certificates) and missing data for some countries on the sensitive issue of ethnicity.
+International comparability is harder in these dimensions given difficulties in standardising categories in measures of deprivation, occupational classification (sometimes not recorded on death certificates, but recoverable from census records) and missing data for some countries on the sensitive issue of ethnicity.

 To end on a cautionary note, excess mortality should also be examined in a longer-term perspective.
 Spiegelhalter (2020) argues the main impact of Covid-19 may be to shift forward the date of death by a few months for those close to death because of underlying poor health.
 However, as discussed in section 6, expert actuaries strongly dispute his claim.
 Moreover, total years of life lost, see section 3, is an alternative indicator of the pandemic’s social toll.
 Even in the extreme and improbable case envisaged by Spiegelhalter, total years of life lost could still show a large upturn.
 As we saw in section 6, record excess mortality of those of working age in England, making this a particularly telling issue in comparing with other European countries.